natecostello/van_two_point_oh/van/structural/8020-panel-mount/8020-panel-mounting.md

 	# url: url
 ---

-There does not appear to be a cheap, solid, turn-key solution to mounting inset panels to 8020.
+There does not appear to be a cheap, solid, turn-key solution to mounting inset (half-inch) panels in 8020 framing.

 Catalog solutions: